DikurikuDev/SteamWorldQuestMods/SaveGameStartWithEverything/README.md

 A save game for game modding testing purposes, featuring:

 - All 8 of each card, even those noncollectable;
-- All heroes, with maxed-out level;
+- All heroes, with maxed-out levels;
 - All items, even those unobtainable;
 - All consumables;
 - All craft materials;